verciless/verciless/README.md

 **-Some personal things**

 I often, very often, tend to distance myself from my friends or people I know online.
 I have a bad habit of fixating on the friends I interact with online, to the point where it has become unhealthy for me.
 Because of this, I don't engage much with the people I've added.
-I never interact first because I feel nervous about possibly annoying my friends to the point where they no longer want anything to do with me.
-Additionally, since I usually feel lonely on PonyTown and struggle to have proper social interactions despite yearning for them, I become unhealthily jealous and possessive over the friends I am close to, which is overall affecting my mental state.
+I never interact first with my friends because I feel nervous about possibly annoying them to the point where they no longer want anything to do with me.
+Additionally, since I sometimes often feel lonely on PonyTown and struggle to have proper social interactions despite yearning for them, I become unhealthily jealous and possessive over the friends I am close to, which is overall affecting my mental state.

 I sometimes go over to people for C+H, but I always feel a lot of hesitation before I am able to work up the courage to go sit by someone.
 I always accept C+H though, and I am willing to sit there for hours doing so.

-With my social activity on Ponytown, I am almost always very silent.
+With my social activity on Ponytown, I am *almost* always silent.
 I will only ever speak if you're cosplaying something I like, if the game I am playing requires me to speak, If i am with friends, or through whispers.
 If you try to speak to me outside of whispers, I will not respond 80% of the time because I am frequently offtab.
-I always play: FTS, GTC, FASHION ROULETTE
+I always play: FTS, GTC, FASHION ROULETTE, MAFIA

 Additionally, i'm very sorry if I may frequently come off as rude, or mean.
 I truly do not mean to - as I am not that kind of person, and have an issue with controling my tone through text.
 I also take things seriously and fail to realize when someone is trying to say something in a joking manner - so please be cautious about that.